Copyright law of Switzerland: Duration of protection

 computer programs, which are protected for 50 years after the death of the author.
 The protection also expires if the death must be assumed.
-The date of death of the last author is relevant in cases of coauthorship, unless the contributions are separable.
+The date of death of the last author is relevant in cases of co-authorship, unless the contributions are separable.
 The 50 or 70 years of protection are counted starting at the end of the year when the author (or last author) died.
 Works of unknown authors enter the public domain 70 years after the date of publication (even if the author is identified once the protection has ended).

 Swiss law also protects performers' rights; the duration of protection is 50 years, starting from the end of the year when the work was performed.

 As a result of the non-retroactive revision of 1992, when the 50-year copyright term was extended to 70 years, works that were already in the public domain in 1993, when the new law started being applied, do not benefit from renewed protection; therefore, all works made by authors deceased in 1942 or before are in the public domain in Switzerland.